Troubleshoot Outlook add-in activation

 Time spent on evaluating all regular expressions of a read add-in for an Outlook rich client: By default, for each read add-in, Outlook must finish evaluating all the regular expressions in its activation rules within 1 second.
 Otherwise Outlook retries up to three times and disables the add-in if Outlook cannot complete the evaluation.
 Outlook displays a message in the notification bar that the add-in has been disabled.
 The amount of time available for your regular expression can be modified by setting a group policy or a registry key.

-Note Note that if the Outlook rich client disables a read add-in, the read add-in is not available for use for the same mailbox on the Outlook rich client, Outlook Web App and OWA for Devices.
+If the Outlook rich client disables a read add-in, the read add-in is not available for use for the same mailbox on the Outlook rich client, and Outlook on the web and mobile devices.